 An Aussie Goes Barmy was so successful Foxtel immediately signed Worland up for his next hit, An Aussie Goes Bolly.
 In India Worland shared his journey as he braved the local vindaloo, shed a few kilos and experienced cricket through Indian eyes.
 Audiences lapped it up.
 An Aussie Goes Bolly was the second highest rated show ever on Foxtel.

-In the third installment of the series, Worland got his groove on in The West Indies for An Aussie Goes Calypso (Fox 8 December 08).
+In the third instalment of the series, Worland got his groove on in The West Indies for An Aussie Goes Calypso (Fox 8 December 08).
 Immediately slipping into calypso time he cleverly shows the burning desire behind the locals’ relaxed ‘ganga’ vibe.

 Gus travelled to Delhi with Foxtel to cover the 2010 Commonwealth Games and London with Foxtel in July 2012 to cover the London Olympics.